julienrbrt/woningfinder/docs/architecture.md

 There is as well small scrips that are run for special reasons:

 - _db-initiator_ permits to fills the default values in the database (housing corporations, cities, housing types, selection methods...).
-- _add-customer_ permits to create a customer that looks for a house in WoningFinder.
+- _customer-\*_ permits to create a customer that looks for a house in WoningFinder.
 This is a temporary commands, during the time WoningFinder is with limited availability, where the users are created manually via this cmd.

 ## HousingFinder